 When we compared Pepperstone and Axi for their CFDs offering, we can make the following basic conclusions:

-For this reason we feel that Pepperstone present a better option when it comes to choosing an online broker for CFDs.
+For this reason, we feel that Pepperstone presents a better option when it comes to choosing an online broker for CFDs.

 A head-to-head Pepperstone vs Axi on the surface seems to be a tie, with both offering: